Skip to content

 There are two possible reasons:

-1. You did not complete Add App Group to Bundle Identifiers or one of the predecessor steps; review those steps
+1. You did not complete Add App Group to Identifiers or one of the predecessor steps; review those steps

 2. Your app is already in App Store Connect, but you cannot see it